A Guide to Video Production for YouTube Marketing Teams

 - Distribution context, where and how the video will appear

-This helps in-house teams stay aligned, especially when product, brand, and growth all have a stake in the same video.
+This is what keeps in-house teams aligned, especially when product, brand, and growth all have a stake in the same video.

 Script the first 30 seconds with discipline